kiwicom/orbit/packages/orbit-components/src/SkipNavigation/README.md

 ## Rationale

-SkipNavigation is used to adress [WCAG2.0 Criterion 2.4.1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-skip.html).
+SkipNavigation is used to address [WCAG2.0 Criterion 2.4.1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-skip.html).
 The intent of this is to allow people who navigate sequentially through content more direct access to the primary content and common actions of the Web page.